The Expanding Universe of Ashley Garcia: Development

-On May 23, 2019, it was announced that Netflix had given the production a straight-to-series order for a first season consisting of sixteen episodes.
+On May 23, 2019, it was announced that Netflix had given the production a straight-to-series order for a first season consisting of six episodes.
 The series was created by Mario Lopez who was also expected to executive produce alongside Seth Kurland and David Kendall.
 On July 30, 2019, it was reported that Jody Margolin Hahn is set to direct the pilot and several other episodes.
 The series was released on February 17, 2020.
 The second part of the first season was released on July 20, 2020.
-On August 31, 2020, Netflix opted not to order a second season for the series, but will end the series with a Christmas special that was released on December 9, 2020.
+On August 31, 2020, Netflix opted not to order a third season for the series, but ended the series with a Christmas special that was released on December 9, 2020.

 Casting

 Alongside the initial series announcement, it was reported that Paulina Chávez and Jencarlos Canela had been cast in series regular roles.

 Filming

 The series was filmed at Sunset Bronson Studios in Hollywood, California, but it is set in Pasadena, California.